Alexander Fersman: Career

 In 1910, Fersman returned to Russia, where he began his administrative and teaching career.
-He became curator of mineralogy at the Russian Academy of Science's Mineralogical Museum in St. Petersburg, and the Museum's director in 1919, following his election as an Academician.
-Fersman also became a Professor at the People’s (Shanyavsky) University in Moscow.
-In 1912, he taught what may have been the world’s first courses in geochemistry, and also helped found Priroda (Nature), a popular scientific journal, to which he contributed throughout his life.
+He became curator of mineralogy at the Russian Academy of Science's Mineralogical Museum in St. Petersburg, and the museum's director in 1919, following his election as an Academician.
+Fersman also became a professor at the People's (Shanyavsky) University in Moscow.
+In 1912, he taught what may have been the world's first courses in geochemistry, and also helped found Priroda (Nature), a popular scientific journal, to which he contributed throughout his life.

 During World War I, Fersman formed a commission to advise the military on strategic matters involving geology, as he would do later in the Great Patriotic War.
 He also participated in an Academy of Science project to catalogue Russia's natural resources, and starting in 1915, travelled throughout Russia to assess mineral deposits.
 Lenin subsequently consulted Fersman for advice on exploiting the country's mineral resources.

-After the revolution of 1917, Fersman strenuously advocated the development of the country’s natural resources, particularly its mineral wealth.
+After the revolution of 1917, Fersman strenuously advocated the development of the country's natural resources, particularly its mineral wealth.
 Numerous expeditions were organized, visiting the Urals, Crimea, Caucasus, Kazakhstan, Turkestan, the Altai Mountains, the Transbaikal region, northern Mongolia, Karelia, Tian-Shan, Kyzyl-Kum and Kara-Kum, and the Kola Peninsula.
 Fersman personally led several.
 The results included the discovery of deposits of uranium and vanadium ore in Fergana, and, in the Kara-Kum desert east of the Caspian Sea, large deposits of sulphur, which Russia had previously had to import.

 The Soviet Union industrialized rapidly following Joseph Stalin's ascension to power in 1924, and by the beginning of the first five-year plan of Soviet industry in 1929, mineralogy and geochemistry had acquired high national status.
-From 1922–34, the Soviet Academy of Sciences organized over 250 scientific expeditions related to the study of geology, geochemistry and mineralogy.
+From 1922 to 1934, the Soviet Academy of Sciences organized over 250 scientific expeditions related to the study of geology, geochemistry and mineralogy.
 Of particular importance were studies of Khibiny and Lovozero, the great alkaline massifs of the Kola Peninsula, with which Fersman was particularly associated.
 The Kola Peninsula was notorious for its inaccessibility, but by the mid-1930s – due largely to the efforts of Fersman and his associate N.V.
 Belov – Khibiny and Lovozero were among the world's largest producers of a wide range of valuable industrial minerals.